trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/manageusers.md

 *Figure: Trisul Logo with Customer Logo*

 - **Setting 2** (User Identification)
-Place a user logo (admin/user) next to the Trisul Logo on the top panel as in the figure.
+Place a Tenant logo (admin/user) next to the Trisul Logo on the top panel as in the figure.

 ![](images/trisul_userlogo.png)
-*Figure: Trisul Logo with User Logo*
+*Figure: Trisul Logo with Tenant Logo*

 - **Setting 3** (Custom Branding)
 Showcase a user logo alongside a customer logo, without displaying the Trisul Logoas in the figure.

 ![](images/customer_userlogo.png)
-*Figure: User Logo with Customer Logo*
+*Figure: Tenant Logo with Customer Logo*

 ### Changing Avatar Logo